Close Alert Banner

 What is a peripheral nerve block?

-This nerve block is a way to treat and prevent pain after surgery.
-Your child’s anesthesiologist injects medication near nerves supplying the area where your child or teen has had surgery.
-This numbing medication (or local anesthetic) ‘freezes’ the area.
+A nerve block is a way to treat and prevent pain after surgery.
+Your child’s anesthesiologist injects medication near the nerves supplying the area where your child will have surgery.
+This numbing medication (or local anesthetic) - ropivacaine (long acting)- ‘freezes’ the area.

 Anesthesiologists use nerve blocks to:

-• decrease the need for pain medications and their side effects (like nausea, vomiting, itching and sleepiness)
+• Decrease the need for pain medications and their side effects (nausea, vomiting, itching, sleepiness and/or constipation)

-Before your child or teen goes home, the anesthesiologist will connect the catheter to a small pump filled with freezing medication.
-We will give you separate instructions on how to make sure your child or teen is getting the right amount of the medication through the nerve catheter.
+Before your child goes home, the team will connect the catheter to a small pump filled with the freezing medication.
+We will provide the proper instructions for taking care of the pump and pain management.
+You do not need to return to hospital to remove the pump.

 What happens when it wears off?